Andrea Botez

-Andrea Cecilia Cristina Botez (/'boutEz/ BOH-tez; born April 6, 2002) is a Canadian chess player, commentator, DJ and internet personality.
-She is mostly known as part of the BotezLive Twitch channel with her sister Alexandra Botez.
-She is also credited as one of the creators who popularized chess on Twitch.
+Andrea Cecilia Cristina Botez (/ˈboʊtɛz/ BOH-tez; born April 6, 2002) is a Canadian chess player, online streamer, DJ and electronic music producer.
+With her older sister Alexandra Botez, she co-hosts the chess and entertainment channel BotezLive, which became prominent during the growth of online chess streaming in the early 2020s.
+The sisters were named to the Forbes 30 Under 30 Games list in 2023 and were ranked fourth on Rolling Stones list of the 20 most influential creators that year.

+Botez began performing as a DJ in 2023 and subsequently moved electronic music production, releasing techno and other electronic music.

 Early life and background

-Botez's Romanian parents moved from Romania to Canada after Alexandra Botez, Andrea's older sister, was born in Dallas, Texas, United States.
+Botez's Romanian parents moved to Canada after Alexandra Botez, Andrea's older sister, was born in Dallas, Texas, United States.
 The family relocated to Vancouver, British Columbia, before moving to Oregon, United States when Alexandra was in high school.

 Chess career

 Botez began playing chess at the age of six.
 She started playing in the US Chess tournaments at the age of seven.
 In 2010, she won the U8 Girls Canadian Youth Chess Championship.

 In 2015, at the age of thirteen, she became the Women British Columbia Chess Champion.
 In the same year, Botez also won the Susan Polgar National Open.

 In 2016, at the SPFNO 2016: U14 Girls, Botez placed fourth in the tournament and 13th in the 2016 Susan Polgar Foundation Girls' Invitational.

 Botez attained her highest FIDE classical rating of 1906 in 2024 and her highest US Chess rating of 1933 in 2019.
 As of January 27, 2025, her rating is 1837 which ranks her 63,202nd in the world among all active players.